 Sometimes we would have a head on (pretend) race.
-Flying next to the huge head, with wildly flopping tentacle, one big eye looking at me… I was extremely excited.
+Flying next to the enormous head, with wildly flopping tentacles, one big eye looking at me… I was extremely excited.

 Amongst the stars, speed disappears, and any difference in size turn irrelevant.
 Distances are just beyond imagination, therefore, why bother?
 There we would play, and then we would be quiet, and the vastness would warmly hold us in cupped hands and hum to us.

 Another type, which appeared more rarely, looked more like a rainbow coloured gryphon.
-They were twice-a-horse size with larger (more realistic size) wings.
-They were good for riding on within the atmosphere of Earth.
+They were twice-a-horse size with more substantial (more realistic size) wings.
+They were suitable for riding on within the atmosphere of Earth.

 When I wanted to go back, most of the time I had to fly myself.

 Being with Chinese dragons, it was so different.
 I was well aware of their superiority, in more than size.
 It felt as if I cared for by a kind teacher.

 In 1990, I moved to Brisbane.
 My desire for nature led me to the valleys and mountains around Springbrook, their waterfalls in particular.
 The Purling Brook Falls inspired me to write two poems about them.